 The "HaYovel" School joined the schools marking the Global Entrepreneurship Week for the first time.

 The school invited the parents and grandparents to come and enjoy the lectures of guest entrepreneurs, and of the sixth graders who participate in entrepreneurship classes.

 Schedule of the week at "HaYovel" School:

-The guest entrepreneurs at the "HaYovel" School include:
+The guest entrepreneurs at the "HaYovel" School were:

 Mali Merton - Volunteer of the SpaceIL spacecraft project